-Common Neurologic Imaging Tests
+Common Neurological Imaging Tests

 Your doctor may order an imaging test to help diagnose your condition and determine how it should be treated.
 Imaging tests allow your doctor to see inside your body by creating an image or picture.
 These tests send forms of energy through your body to create the image or picture.
 Your doctor will determine which imaging test you will need.
 In some cases, more than one test may be necessary.
 Your healthcare team will instruct you on how to prepare for the exam.
 The most common imaging tests used in neurosurgery include: X-ray, CT scan, MRI scan, angiogram and ultrasound.